xricht17/twpp/README.md

  - portability (with exception of certain string and data transfer operations)
  - type safety (scoped enumerations, distinguishable types)
  - compile-time strings and simple types
- - easy to use, but powerful API designed to be as similar as possible to the original *twain.h*
+ - easy to use, but powerful API designed to be as similar as possible to the original `twain.h`

 Requirements
 ------------
  - C++11
  - Windows, Linux, Mac OS X
- - standard *mutex* and *condition_variable* on Linux and Mac OS
+ - Linux, Mac OS: `<mutex>` and `<condition_variable>`
+ - Linux: -ldl

 Compilers
 ---------
- - GCC: working on >= 4.9.0
+ - GCC: working on >= 4.8.0
  - MSVC: unknown
  - CLang: unknown

 Platforms
 ---------
  - Windows: working on Windows 7 32/64bit, expected to work fine on any 32/64bit version
- - Linux: unknown, expected minor issues
+ - Linux: working on Ubuntu 10.04 i386
- - Mac OS: uknown, expected major issues
+ - Mac OS: unknown, issues expected

 Installation
 ------------
-Being header-only, installation consists of simply copying *twpp.hpp* and *twpp/* directory to one of your include directories or to your project file itself.
+Being header-only, installation consists of simply copying `twpp.hpp` and `twpp/` directory to one of your include directories or to your project directory itself.

 Usage
 -----